 - There’s a reason why things like Ultimate Fighting and boxing matches are a public spectator sports but things like making love and orgies generally aren’t.
 You may call humanity’s penchant for violence and rough-housing barbaric, but that’s the way people are built and how our instincts operate.
 Whenever I watch a sex scene with other people, even with mature friends I know very well, it’s painfully awkward and more than a little uncomfortable.
 It’s not something you can cringe at together like watching a brutal fight sequence —- it’s something from which you cringe and scoot farther apart.
 Sexuality is by it’s very nature a private affair, where as punching someone in the face most certainly is not.
 Moreover…

-Things like f-word limits and nudity I’m a little more sympathetic toward because they seem so trivial that censoring them in this day and age just seems so petty and low.
-I’ve been cussing freely and passionately since age 12, so the idea of a one-fuck limit for a PG-13 rating is absurd.
+Things like f-word limits and nudity I’m a little more sympathetic toward because they seem so trivial that censoring them in this day and age feels petty.
+I’ve been cussing freely since age 12, so the idea of a one-fuck limit for a PG-13 rating is absurd.